 One last observation.
 The FBI pays informants and cooperating witnesses to provide information but would never allow one to work full time in a field office.
 Plus, why does Frank get to have his own office?

 Other than that, the film provides a good understanding of how a financial fraud case is investigated.

 If you haven’t seen the movie yet, you should.
 Catch Me If You Can is available to rent on Amazon Prime and YouTube.
 Watch the official trailer here.

 *Was this movie really based on a true story?
-Check out the new series on Pretend to learn never-before-revealed details about Frank Abagnale’s early years of crime.
+Check out the Season 11 of Pretend to learn never-before-revealed details about Frank Abagnale’s early years of crime.